Kleist/GameClock/README.md

 ## 1.1
 * Configurable gametime
 * Configurable 2-min warning
-* Adjust time
+* Adjust time when paused
-* Keep awake/wake up
+* Keep awake
 * Keep track of score including when points were scored

 ## 1.2